Hi and welcome!

 After starting my journey to veganism more than four decades ago, I've learned the most effective way to influence change is living by example.
 By modeling the goodness of vegan living through the foods we eat, the products we consume, and the way we treat animals, our actions speak volumes about the positive aspects of being compassionate human beings.

-Thank you kindly for being vegan . . .
+Thank you kindly . . .